COMSAE · Phase 3

 NOTE: COMSAE Phase 3 does not include Clinical Decision-Making (CDM) cases.
 Please refer to the CDM Practice Exam for sample structure and content.

-Please note that the COMSAE Phase 3 examination does not include any COVID-19 questions at this time due to the rapidly changing nature of the information.
+Please note that the COMSAE Phase 3 examination does not include any COVID-19 questions due to the rapidly changing nature of the information.

 Dimension 1 of the COMLEX-USA blueprint consists of seven Competency Domains—related sets of foundational abilities representing the required elements and outcomes that define osteopathic knowledge, skills, experience, attitudes, values, behaviors, and established professional standards.